Carney Lansford: Career

 In his 15-year career, Lansford was a .290 hitter with 151 home runs, 874 RBI, and 224 stolen bases in 1862 games.
 In five American League Championship Series and three World Series covering 33 games, he hit .305 (39-for-128) with two home runs and 18 RBI.

-Baseball writer Bill James ranked Lansford as the 39th best 3rd baseman all-time but heavily criticized his defense and wrote 'he was a good hitter but he was an awful third baseman.
+Baseball writer Bill James ranked Lansford as the 39th best 3rd baseman all-time but heavily criticized his defense and wrote that "he was a good hitter but he was an awful third baseman."

 Coaching career

 Lansford was a hitting coach for the San Francisco Giants during the 2008 and 2009 seasons.
 Lansford was relieved of his duties following the 2009 season.
 Lansford was hired by the Rockies for the 2011 season.
-In 2015, Lansford was a Batting Coach for the Lamigo Monkeys of the CPBL.
+In 2015, Lansford was the hitting coach for the Lamigo Monkeys of the CPBL.

 Personal life

-Lansford had a cameo role as Kit "Hit or Die" Kesey, the Chicago White Sox batter that Mel Clark (played by Tony Danza) retires for the final out in the Angels' pennant-winning game in the 1994 remake of Angels in the Outfield.
+Lansford was born in San Jose and grew up in Santa Clara.
+He had a cameo role as Kit "Hit or Die" Kesey, the Chicago White Sox batter that Mel Clark (played by Tony Danza) retires for the final out in the Angels' pennant-winning game in the 1994 remake of Angels in the Outfield.

 He claims to be a direct descendant of Sir Francis Drake, who died with no known children.

 His son, Jared, was drafted by Oakland in the second round of the 2005 amateur draft.
 His other son, Josh, was a third baseman in the Chicago Cubs minor league system.
 His brother, Jody Lansford, spent nine seasons in the minor leagues, briefly breaking into the big leagues with the San Diego Padres, for whom he recorded 30 at bats with six hits in parts of two seasons, with one career home run.
 His other brother, Phil Lansford, was drafted 10th overall in the 1978 draft but never made it to the majors.

 He played for the Briarwood Little League team, from Santa Clara, California, which made it to the finals of the 1969 Little League World Series.
 In the final game of the World Series on August 2, Carney's team was defeated 5-0 by the team from Taipei City, Taiwan.
 Lansford is one of fewer than a dozen men who have played in both the Little League World Series and the MLB World Series.

 In 2019, Lansford created a personal web page where he announced he would be starting a web page dedicated to recapping and commenting on the Star Wars series The Mandalorian.
 Lansford is an avid Star Wars fan and has always stated that his favorite character was Boba Fett.
 However, as of 2020, the web page has been deactivated and Lansford never offered any additional public commentary on the show.

 Lansford went to Wilcox High School in Santa Clara, California.
 The school's baseball field is named for him.